-It seems very, very wrong to call this concoction a salad, but history in my family dictates that’s its name.
-Marshmallow Salad.
+It seems very, very wrong to call this concoction a salad, but history in my family dictates that's its name.
+Marshmallow Salad with canned fruit.
 Similar to ambrosia but served with the meal not as a dessert.
-SO weird, but it’s our tradition.
+SO weird, but it's our Thanksgiving and Easter dinner tradition.